chrisRduckworth/Image-To-ASCII/README.md

 python main.py Python.png C:\Windows\Fonts\consola.ttf edge_detection=false threshold=50 char_limit=2000
 ```

+I'm pretty pleased with the result of this project.
+It's not as fast as I'd hoped but it's much more cleanly written than my previous version and it was my first time using pytest.

 ## Requirements
 Earlier versions may work but have not been tested.
  - Python 3.11